andimoto/keebcu/README.md

 - add parametric keebCase (already working on)
 - screw holes get crossed by case stabilizer (DONE)

+## Wrist rest and Keyboard Case
+For each keyboard a wrist rest can be created with the model file.
+The stl-directory contains a wrist rest for each keyboard which can be printed as you want.
+For transportation I designed a case which can be customized in size to fit your keyboard.
+The case has placeholders for little magnets and gets locked by some kind of bones :).

 ## Firmware
 For firmware please see https://github.com/andimoto/qmk_firmware/tree/andimoto/andimoto-7583-promicro-new/keyboards/andimoto